-The 7 Best Sidechain Plugins 2021 (VST, AU, AAX)
+The 7 Best Sidechain & LFO Plugins 2023 (+ FREE Plugins)

-1. Xfer LFO Tool Review
+1. Xfer LFO Tool

 This plugin is very well suited to low-frequency instruments such as synth bass.
 The user interface is quite intricate and might be intimidating for those without basic knowledge of LFO’s function.

 The LFO editor lets you draw in your volume automation onto an x-y grid mapping, which you then apply to your signal.
-The editor allows users to link their programmed automation to affect things like the volume level, stereo panning, or filter parameters.
+The editor allows you to link their programmed automation to affect things like the volume level, stereo panning, or filter parameters.

 You can use the Smooth parameter to soften the punchiness of any peaks in the volume automation.
 Volume ducking can either be enhanced or dulled with this setting, giving you better control of signal dynamics while processing.

 The LFO Tool comes with a midi out option.
 This feature converts any modulations that you have programmed and converts them into CC information.
 You can then route this information to an external digital or analog device like a synthesizer or sampler and affect its output accordingly.

 The Xfer LFO Tool is an incredibly diverse tool to have on hand when creating meticulous signal modulations.
 One of its significant advantages is the fact that its modulation controls reach further than just volume automation.
 You can also choose to have your modulations quantized to a grid, or you can manually set the rate.
-Over 100 LFO presets are available, giving users a dizzying amount of starting points to select from when shaping their sounds.
+Over 100 LFO presets are available, giving you a dizzying amount of starting points to select from when shaping their sounds.
 The sidechaining presets allow you to create a volume ducking effect without routing anything in as an auxiliary signal.

-2. Cableguys VolumeShaper 6 Review
+2. Cableguys VolumeShaper 6

 The Volume Shaper 6 is part of a series of signal-shaping devices from the Cable Guys Audio team.

 This mode lets you draw in complex modulation curves.
 This mode gives you more modulation options than standard automation lines curves can offer.

 this feature adds some extra dynamic control to the LFO’s signal.
 As with a regular compressor, you can control the attack, threshold, release, and makeup gain parameters of your affected signal.
 Having this unit built into the plugin will help speed up your workflow while setting any volume automation.

 VolumeShaper 6 is compatible with Windows 7 and up, as well as mac OS X 10.
 8 or later.
 It is available in VSt or AU formats.